I was approached by a fellow journalist for guidance on an article about sexual assault on planes.

 That said, be mindful that nothing may come from it.
 Regulations are lax and justice is scarce.
 I’ve read heartbreaking stories of women assaulted on aircraft where the predator was allowed to walk away without even being questioned by authorities on landing.
 It’s not a fair world, but if women keep putting up with the injustice then it will never become fair.
 Make a fuss.
 Be that woman.
 Silence never saved a soul.

 In the air and on the ground, sexual assault or harassment is a serious problem which many face every day.
-It’s base.
-It’s predatory.
+It is crude.
+It is predatory.

 That the reporter took time to research a facet of this problem, and bring it to the world’s attention, is a good start.
 I only want to encourage a broader discussion.